brannerchinese/CleanMidi/README.md

         sox -t raw -r 44100 -e signed -b 16 -c 1 <raw_file.raw> <sound_file.mp3>

+   But `sox` with these settings seems to change the pitch and speed of files, so they may need revision.

    On my system (Mac OS 10.9.4) I always specify the `soundfont` as `/usr/local/Cellar/fluid-synth/1.1.6/include/fluidsynth/GeneralUser_GS_FluidSynth_v1.44.sf2`.
 FluidSynth plus this long option-input can be saved to an alias or written into a script.

 ### Last reflections